thegreatforge/gokit/http-client/README.md

 ## Closing Thoughts

 The `httpclient` package simplifies the process of making HTTP requests with retry and timeout support.
-By providing an intuitive API and customizable hooks, it aims to improve the reliability of HTTP communication in your Go applications.
+By providing an intuitive API, it aims to improve the reliability of HTTP communication in your Go applications.